BackofenLab/GraphClust-2/README.md

 ### Import or upload a workflow

 To import or upload an existing workflow, on the top panel go to **Workflow** menu.
 On top right side of the screen click on **Upload or import workflow** button.
-You can either upload workflow from your local sytem or by providing the URL of the workflow.
-To have an acces to workflow menu you must be logged in.
+You can either upload workflow from your local system or by providing the URL of the workflow.
+To have an access to workflow menu you must be logged in.

 #### [Frequently Asked Questions](FAQ.md)